connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 ## 4. Literature Survey
-### 4.1 Brain tumor classification using deep CNN features via transfer learning, March 2019
+### 4.1 Brain Tumor Classification Using Deep CNN Features via Transfer Learning, March 2019

 Computer Aided Diagnosis (CAD) is a relatively new medical application in which large volumes of data, particularly in the form of imagery, can be fed to a classification algorithm, yielding a level of certainty about the presence of brain tumors, tumor classification, brain atrophy, cognition loss, and more.
 This paper focuses on classifying brain tumors into three groups: glioma, meningioma, and pituitary.
 These three prominent types of brain tumor are sufficiently different in growth and treatment that accurate classification is critical to ensuring the right kind of care and treatment are provided.